opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 (6) The premises must not be searched, and items must not be removed from them, except in the presence of the defendant or a person appearing to be a responsible employee of the defendant.

-\[(7) If the supervising solicitor is satisfied that full compliance with <span id="_Hlt453749494" class="anchor"></span>subparagraph (5) or <span id="_Hlt453749520" class="anchor"></span>(<span id="_Hlt453819960" class="anchor"></span>6) above is impracticable, he may permit the search to proceed and items to be removed without compliance with the impracticable requirements.\][6]
+\[(7) If the supervising solicitor is satisfied that full compliance with subparagraph (5) or (6) above is impracticable, he may permit the search to proceed and items to be removed without compliance with the impracticable requirements.\][6]

 *Obtaining legal advice and applying to the Court*

-<span id="form5_p3" class="anchor"></span>3 Before permitting entry to the premises by any person other than \[the supervising solicitor and\]<sup>+</sup> the plaintiff's solicitors, the defendant or other person appearing to be in control of the premises may seek legal advice, and apply to the Court to vary or discharge this order, provided he does so at once.
+3 Before permitting entry to the premises by any person other than \[the supervising solicitor and\]<sup>+</sup> the plaintiff's solicitors, the defendant or other person appearing to be in control of the premises may seek legal advice, and apply to the Court to vary or discharge this order, provided he does so at once.
 While this is being done, he may refuse entry to the premises by any other person, and may refuse to permit the search to begin, for a short time (not to exceed 2 hours, unless \[the supervising solicitor or\]<sup>+</sup> the plaintiff's solicitor agrees to a longer period).

 *Delivery of listed items and computer print-outs*

-<span id="form5_p4" class="anchor"></span>4 (1) The defendant must immediately hand over to the plaintiff's solicitors any of the listed items which are in his possession or under his control.
+4 (1) The defendant must immediately hand over to the plaintiff's solicitors any of the listed items which are in his possession or under his control.

 (2) If any of the listed items exists only in computer readable form, the defendant must immediately give the plaintiff's solicitors effective access to the computers, with all necessary passwords, to enable them to be searched, and cause the listed items to be printed out.
 A print out of the items must be given to the plaintiff's solicitors or displayed on the computer screen so that they can be read and copied.
 All reasonable steps shall be taken by the plaintiff to ensure that no damage is done to any computer or data.
 The plaintiff and his representatives may not themselves search the defendant's computers unless they have sufficient expertise to do so without damaging the defendant's system.

 *Disclosure of information by the defendant*

-<span id="form5_p5" class="anchor"></span>5 (1) The defendant must immediately inform the plaintiff's solicitors:-
+5 (1) The defendant must immediately inform the plaintiff's solicitors:-

 > (a) where all the listed items are; and